vilemduha/blendercam/scripts/addons/docs/users.rst

 :doc:`strategies` gives detailed descriptions of each Milling Strategy and its options.

-:doc:`profilepocket` contains a step-by-step guide for completing these common operations.
+:doc:`examplechain` contains a step-by-step guide for completing these common operations.

 :doc:`faq` aka Frequently Asked Questions